msavva/pigraphs/README.md

+This is the code and data repository for the SIGGRAPH 2016 technical paper [PiGraphs: Learning Interaction Snapshots from Observations](http://graphics.stanford.edu/projects/pigraphs/).
+If you use this code or data in your research please cite the paper as described in the [project website](http://graphics.stanford.edu/projects/pigraphs/).

+See the [Command Overview wiki](../../wiki/Command-Overview) for an overview of the UI and a description of the available commands for synthesizing interaction snapshots.

 # Compiling

 Compiles with Visual Studio 2013.
 Main solution file is `pigraphs.sln`.
 Make sure working directory of project configurations is set to `$(SolutionDir)bin\$(Configuration)`.
 You may need to copy missing dlls to the working directory path.